Here at the Lantern Group, we specialize in applying behavioral science insights to drive organizational performance and change employee behavior.

 A story can have an immense impact on improving a negative reputation through a first-person account.
 Stories are far more impactful on us than pure data, they feel more personal and elicit an emotional response.
 Let’s look back at the statistics from the Forbes article.
 While I am willing to bet many people are surprised by this revelation between Pakistan and Thailand, I doubt it’s enough to convince them to hop online and book a spontaneous trip to Pakistan.

-Let’s try an experiment, take a minute to read my travelogue summary of the trip and then think about your view before and after reading it.
+Let’s try an experiment, if you are in the “I would never go there camp”, take a minute to read my travelogue summary of the trip and then think about your view before and after reading it.
 Click here to read it now.

 Along the journey, I had two profound experiences of acts of kindness from strangers.
 One took place while wandering around the village of Booni.
 We were observing a young family plowing their fields when the father bent down and spoke something to his daughter.
 Moments later she is running towards us with an unprovoked gift – an armful of apples from their tree, given with no other intention than kindness and hospitality.

 While staying with the people of the Kalash there were many similar instances of hospitality, from invites to tea to gifts of locally knitted colored scarfs.

 Both instances, among others, initiated within me another principle we have talked about in the past: reciprocity.
 In Robert Cialdini’s “Influence” (3), he discusses the power of a gift and how it can inadvertently invoke the desire to give back or reciprocate that gift, even if there was no intention of such from the gift giver.

 Having been treated so kindly, I feel the need to reciprocate this kindness through both projecting a positive image of the people and by donating to development projects in these villages through the Wild Frontiers Foundation.
 Remember this next time you think your actions don’t have an impact on those around you!